Straight Talk on Vocal Tremor

 How is Vocal Tremor Treated?

 The medications that are used to treat tremor affecting the arms and legs are not often effective in treating vocal tremor.
-But some people with vocal tremor benefit from injections of small amounts of botulinum toxin (Botox®) into the larynx, as discussed in the August 2013 issue of Tremor Talk.
-This can sometimes make the voice sound less shaky and can make it feel less effortful to speak.
+But some people with vocal tremor benefit from injections of small amounts of botulinum toxin (Botox®) into the larynx.
+This can sometimes make the voice sound less shaky and can make it feel less difficult to speak.
 Unfortunately, this treatment does not help everyone with vocal tremor, and it may have some negative side effects including difficulty swallowing.
 For people who do benefit from Botox®, the effects are only temporary so the injections are typically repeated every few months.
 For these reasons, some people seek a different

 treatment approach for vocal tremor that involves therapy with an SLP.